-6.9.4.1 Recommendations for sequences
+8.10.4.1 Recommendations for sequences

 Large NDIT (>10) reduces the observing overhead.
-NDIT=30 should be preferred to, e.g., NEXPO=5, NDIT=6.
+NDIT=20 should be preferred to, e.g., NEXPO=4, NDIT=5.
+NDIT is limited to 20 because too large fits files can also generate errors when written to disk.